 The Japanese diet is generally very healthy, but it also mainly centres around fish and meat.

 In the UK, my diet consisted of a plethora of vegetables and meat substitute products, along with wholegrain pasta and bread.
-Not is are wholegrain pasta and bread difficult to find in Japan but fruit and vegetables, especially those which suit many western dishes, can be expensive.
+Not only is wholegrain pasta and bread difficult to find in Japan but fruit and vegetables, especially those which suit many western dishes, can be expensive.

 In restaurants there have been times when I’ve asked the staff to leave out the meat or fish part of the dish (such as the chicken on a pizza…) but they have, politely, refused.

 I’ve also discovered that many vegetables are coated in animal-derived sauces such as dashi, and noodles are often cooked in a fish or meat broth.

 In the supermarket the language barrier makes reading ingredients on products an obvious problem to some vegetarians in Japan, and there’s no Vegetarian Society symbol on products to guide you like in the UK.

 Although it’s not the easiest or most practical lifestyle to stick to in Japan, I’ve learnt that it isn’t impossible!

 My first advice for vegetarians living in or visiting Japan is simple: learn a little Japanese, such as the kanji for meat (肉) and fish (魚), and a few key lines such as “I’m a vegetarian.
 I don’t eat meat or fish”.

 Be aware that sometimes seafood isn’t always classed as fish, and thus it might be expected to be something you will eat – words for individual items, such as “shrimp” (ebi), may be useful too.

 Also, despite your best attempt at conveying the message, always be aware that there might be a surprise loitering in your dish amongst the vegetables.
 Surprises I’ve come across include bacon, fish flakes and small white baby fish.